farisj/dotenvious/README.md

 ## Future Work

-[ ] Figure out how to incorporate in rakefile
+- [ ] Figure out how to incorporate in rakefile

-[x] Compare keys already present in both files but with different values
+- [x] Compare keys already present in both files but with different values

-[ ] Ability to choose which development `.env-*` file to load from
+- [ ] Ability to choose which development `.env-*` file to load from

-[ ] Persist user's individual choices in a `.dotenvious` file in directory
+- [ ] Persist user's individual choices in a `.dotenvious` file in directory

-[ ] Option to always run on boot after recent pull from master
+- [ ] Option to always run on boot after recent pull from master

+- [ ] Auto create `.envious` with user specified options if not exists

-[ ] More things are always on the horizon!
+- [ ] More things are always on the horizon!